“Truly I tell you, just as you did not do it to one of the least of these, you did not do it to me.” Matthew 25:45

 For More Information Visit our School Website

 Philip’s Closet provides clothing and household items to those in need.
 We are often able to provide gently used items and when we are not we purchase the needed items.
 Much of this work is coordinated through various social service agencies here in Uvalde.
-Philip’s Closet is open to the public on the second Tuesday of every month from 10:00 – 12:00 for anyone in need of clothing.
+Philip’s Closet is open to the public on Tuesdays from 9:00 – 11:00 for anyone in need of clothing.

 For More Information Contact: Beverly Heyen